Places of Mystery I: Chilling Chambers

 Places of Mystery I: Chilling Chambers is a supplement published by The Companions in 1983 for fantasy role-playing games.

 Contents

-Places of Mystery I: Chilling Chambers is a set of detailed descriptions of indoor settings that can be used by gamemasters to supplement their role-playing adventures.
+Places of Mystery I: Chilling Chambers is a supplement descripting various indoor settings that can be used by gamemasters to supplement their role-playing adventures.
 Ten rooms are described, from the mundane (kitchen, army barracks) to the exotic (alchemist's lab, jail).
 Floor plans scaled for 25 mm miniatures are provided for each room.
 The book also includes descriptions of six traps and four poisons.
 Chilling Chambers does not use the rules for any particular role-playing game such as Dungeons & Dragons or RuneQuest, leaving the gamemaster free to use the material with any role-playing game.